Hyrrokkin User Guide

 Topologies

-Hyrrokkin is a library which manages the execution of computational graphs, termed topologies.
+Hyrrokkin is a python library which manages the execution of computational graphs, termed topologies.

 Each topology consists of executable components called nodes.